HiFei2057/HiFei2057.github.io/_pages/about.md

 ---

 Hello!
 I am **Yifei SONG**, an undergraduate student majoring in **Information Engineering** at **The Chinese University of Hong Kong (CUHK)**.
-I am currently engaged in developing reliable and trustworthy artificial intelligence systems, and I also have keen interests in the appliactions of generative models in real-world tasks.
+I am currently engaged in developing reliable, fair, and trustworthy artificial intelligence systems, and I also have keen interests in the appliactions of generative models in real-world tasks.

 I am interested in applying for PhD/MPhil position starting in 2025 Fall, and I am always open for possible collaborations and ideas!
 If you want to chat, you can drop me an email at [christine.yifei.song@outlook.com](mailto:christine.yifei.song@outlook.com).